FindwxWidgets¶

 This module defines the following variables:

-Added in version 4.2.
+wxWidgets_VERSIONAdded in version 4.2.

 The version of the wxWidgets found.

-Include directories for WIN32, i.e., where to find
+wxWidgets_INCLUDE_DIRSInclude directories for WIN32, i.e., where to find

-Path to the wxWidgets libraries.
+<wx/wx.h>and<wx/setup.h>; possibly empty for Unix-like systems.wxWidgets_LIBRARIESPath to the wxWidgets libraries.

-Compile time link dirs, useful for setting
+wxWidgets_LIBRARY_DIRSCompile time link dirs, useful for setting

-Contains compile definitions required to compile/link against WX, e.g.
+rpathon Unix-like systems.
+Typically an empty string in WIN32 environment.wxWidgets_DEFINITIONSContains compile definitions required to compile/link against WX, e.g.

-Contains compile definitions required to compile/link against WX debug builds, e.g.
+WXUSINGDLL.wxWidgets_DEFINITIONS_DEBUGContains compile definitions required to compile/link against WX debug builds, e.g.

-Include directories and compiler flags for Unix-like systems, empty on Windows.
+__WXDEBUG__.wxWidgets_CXX_FLAGSInclude directories and compiler flags for Unix-like systems, empty on Windows.
 Essentially the output of

-wx-config --cxxflags
+wx-config --cxxflags.

 Hints¶